ghitchens/informant/README.md

 # Informant

-A concurrent event and state distribution system.

-Distributes notifications about state and events from sources to subscribers.
+A system to distribute notifications of state changes and events.

-Informant manages a directory of _sources_ which publish state and provide events, and a list of _subscriptions_, created by processes that want to receive notifications about matching topics, and the events and changes to state of their associated sources.
+Informant allows processes that want to provide public state (sources) to publish that state and associated events, organized as topics.
+Other processes can then add a subscription to one or more topics, including wildcard subscriptions, thereby getting notified of state changes, events, and other metadata about the matching topics.

-Subscribers receive notifications about events and changes to the source's published state via messages sent to the subscriber's mailbox, as well as notifications about matching sources coming and going.
+Subscribers receive notifications about events and changes to the source's published state via messages sent to the subscriber's mailbox, as well as notifications about matching topics coming and going.

+All subscribers are notified of topics that match their subscription including initial state, as well as new processes that join, and processes that exit.

+Informant manages one or more _topics_, organized into _domains_.
+Processes which are sources for events can publish one more of these topics on a domain.

 ## Terminology

-  **Sources** are processes that publish topics.
-Any given topic can be published by only one source (for now, todo for anonymous sources below).
-  For instance, `Nerves.NetworkInterface` might have a single process per interface -- those processes would be sources.
+  **Source** :: a processes that announces state or sources events by publishing one or more _topics_.

-  **Topics** consist of 2-tuples, each of which can be subscribed to with a wildcard.
+  **Topics** :: a key that can be subscribed or published.
+Consist of 2-tuples, each of which can be subscribed to with a wildcard.
 A single source can publish more than one topic, but only one source can exist per topic, (caveat in TODO).

+  **Domains** :: an Atom that organizes a list of topics, separating the namespace.

+  **Subscription** :: An expressed interest in one or more topics.
+Subscribers receive notifications for topics they that match their subscription.

 ## Important Characteristics